Here's Our Rant About NovoCure Limited (NVCR)

-NovoCure Limited (NASDAQ:NVCR) went up by 9.22% from its latest closing price compared to the recent 1-year high of $232.76.
-The company’s stock price has collected -3.50% of loss in the last five trading sessions.
-Press Release reported on 01/10/22 that Novocure Announces Preliminary Full Year and Fourth Quarter 2021 Net Revenues and Provides Company Update
+NovoCure Limited (NASDAQ:NVCR) went down by -6.57% from its latest closing price compared to the recent 1-year high of $232.76.
+The Wall Street Journal reported on 05/18/21 that Walmart, Macy’s, Home Depot, AT&T: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in NovoCure Limited (NASDAQ :NVCR) Right Now?